-Goal 5: Improve the persistence and transfer rate of students enrolled in transferable courses.
+Goal 5: Improve the per Goal 5: Improve the persistence and transfer rate of students enrolled in transferable courses.
 Activity 3: Reinforce and promote the image of Cañada College as a successful transfer institution.
-Action Plan 1: Develop elements of the website which respond to the expectations of students wishing to transfer to Universities.
-Estimated Cost: Funding Source: Time for Roberta Chock and assistance from the District Primary Responsible Person(s): Tom Mohr □ Ongoing: Success Factor: New information on the web Other Responsible Person(s): Timeline: December 30, 2007 Report Status ete ▼ In Progress ☐ Ongoing Goal 5: Improve the persistence and transfer rate of students enrolled in transfe tudents enrolled in tra nsferable (courses.
-Activity 4: Create pathways by which students ıdents can move through transfer progra ms in a tin mely fashion (see Goal 11-4).
-Action Plan 1: Examine and develop new appropriate curriculum for transfer rriculum for transfer AA' s for articu ulation with CSU's and UC's.
-Estimated Cost: One Time: Funding Source: Primar Deans ry Responsible Person(s): Ongoing: Success uccess Factor: 0 pathways will be identified Other Responsible Person(s): Timeline: May 15, 2008 Report Status ☐ Ongoing ce programs.
-Through research and sustained interaction v I and specific needs of the Bay Area economy. with the business Activity 1: Build and maintain relationships with Chambers of Commerce in the Bay Area.
+Action Plan 1: Develop elements of the website which re espond to the expectation ns of stude dents wishing to transfer to Universities.
+Estimated Cost: One Time: Funding Source: Time for Roberta Chock and assistance from the District Primary Responsible Person(s): Tom Mohr ☐ Ongoing: Success Factor: New information on the web Other Other Responsible Person(s): Timeline: December 30, 2007 Report Status Complete ete ✓ In Progress □ Ongoing Goal 5: Improve the per rsistence and tr ansfer rate of s tudents enrolled in tra nsferable ( e courses.
+Activity 4: Create pathw ays by which stu udents can move through transfer progra ms in a tin imely fashion (see Goal 11-4).
+Action Plan 1: Examine and develop nev v appropriate cu rriculum for transfer AA' s for articu culation with CSU's and UC's.
+Estimated Cost: One Time: Funding Source: urce: Primar Deans ary Responsible Person(s): s Ongoing: Success F Success Fac 10 pathways ess Factor: hthways will be identified r Responsible Person(s): Timeline: May 15, 2008 Report Status □ Comple ete ▼ In Progress □ Ongoing rce programs.
+Through research and sustained interaction with all and specific needs of the Bay Area economy. the business Activity 1: Build and ma Activity 1: Build and maintain relationships with Chambers of Commerce in the Bay Area.
 Action Plan 1: Developing ng and maintaini ng partnerships for Chemistry and Allied l Health.
-Estimated Cost: Funding Source: Grant funds Primary Responsible Person(s): Victoria O'Donnell ☐ Ongoing: ☐ One Time: ☐ Ongoing: Success Factor: List of industry partnerships Other Responsible Person(s): Jeanette Medina and Doug Hirzel Timeline: May 15, 2008 Report Status ☐ Comple ete ☐ In Progress ✓ Ongoing - Goal 7: Increase entrepreneurial actions across the College by seeking new revenue sources.
-This Goal has been pre-empted by the SMCCC Foundation which has employed a Fund Developer who is developing more than one-third of their time to fundraising for support for pers onnel and non-p el and non-personnel resources in the development office.
+Estimated Cost: Funding Sou Grant funds urce: Primary Responsible Person(s): Victoria O'Donnell ☐ One Time: ☐ Ongoing: Success Factor: List of industry partnerships Other Responsible Person(s): Jeanette Medina and Doug Hirzel Timeline: May 15, 2008 Report Status ☐ Comple ete ☐ In Progress ✓ Ongoing - ollege by seeking new r ources.
+Developer who is developing more than one-third of their time to fundraising for Activity 2: Increase the support for pers onnel and non-p ersonnel resources in the e developn ment office.
 Action Plan 1: Employ a College Fund De eveloper.
-Estimated Cost: Funding Source: Approximately \$90,000 from the General Fund Primary Responsible Person(s): Tom Mohr Timeline: uccess Factor: mployment accomplished Other Responsible Person(s): October 30, 2007 Report Status Complete ☐ In Progress □ Ongoing utilize at once, and regularly, every communication vehicle available to it so that all faculty, staff, students and their leaders are aware of the directions taken and strategies applied by means of the Educational Master Plan.
-The Shared Governance process is central to the college community understanding the basis for planning and is the basic platform for ongoing communication about how plans are derived and the means allowing for most frequent opportunity for input as the planning cycle unfolds.
-The Shared Governance structure of the College will be followed to be certain that the Educational Master Plan is properly vetted throughout every component of the college.
-The College will rely on the entities depicted the Planning Implementation Entities to provide the oversight for the plan implementation.
-The newly proposed elements of the Shared Governance Instructional structure, Planning Council and Student Services Planning Council, will be brought before the Planning and Budget Committee and the College Council.
-The Planning and Budget Committee has begun its annual analysis of the Progress Reports of actions taken on the College Goals which were identified and brought forward by the Strategic Planning process.
-A summary report of the progress achieved on each goal will be brought before the College Council.
+Estimated Cost: Funding Source: Approximately \$90,000 from the General Fund Primary Responsible Person(s): Tom Mohr Timeline: Responsible Person(s): October 30, 2007 Report Status □ Comple ete ☐ In Progress □ Ongoing